Speech and Language Therapy

 Good communication skills underpin the development of a child's learning, thinking and social skills.

 Speech, Language and Communication Needs (SLCN) often occur in conjunction with dyslexia and related learning difficulties.
-A speech disorder refers to a problem with the actual production of sounds, whereas a language disorder refers to a difficulty understanding or putting words together to communicate ideas.
+Students at The Unicorn School may need support to develop their speech, language & communication needs.
+A speech difficulty refers to a problem with the actual production of sounds, whereas a language difficulty refers to a difficulty understanding or putting words together to communicate ideas.
+A student may also need support to develop their social skills (communication needs).
+Social skills are the skills we use every day to interact & communicate with others.
+They include verbal and non-verbal communication, such as talking, gesture, facial expression and body language.